xfbs/tmux-rs/README.md

 - figure out abort / panic logs
 - print a stacktrace on server process segfault

-# NEXT (ensure only has one item)
+# NEXT
-I suspect that linking is shadowing some broken rust implementations, and maybe when compiling with rust the rust implementation is prefered improve imsg and imsg buffer implemnentation
+- I suspect that linking is shadowing some broken rust implementations, and maybe when compiling with rust the rust implementation is preferred

-something in client -> tty struct concrete opaque struct in struct causing field offset into adjacent struct be incorrect
+- improve imsg and imsg buffer implemnentation

 # TODO
 - review cmd_rotate_window.rs cmd_rotate_window_exec tailq_foreach calls